Frequently Asked Questions

 Is every branch connected to every other branch?

 Generally speaking, yes.
-Each of Pando’s branches is connected to the others through their shared root system and each works to create and distribute energy for the whole tree.
+Each of Pando’s branches is connected to the others through a shared root system.

 Can one part of the tree get disconnected from the larger tree?